Predicting Chicago Bears' Stat Leaders in 2017

 The wild card here is Kevin White.
 He missed his entire rookie year and only played in a handful of games last year.
 He's incredibly talented, which he should be as a top-10 pick, but it's hard to confidently project that his body will hold up for an entire 16-game slate.

-Not only that, reading up on a quote from Bears wideout coach Zach Azzanni, captured by Kevin Fishbain of the Northwest Herald, reveals the coaching staff feels they have to start from scratch with White.
+Not only that, reading up on a quote from Bears wideout coach Zach Azzanni, captured by Kevin Fishbain of the Northwest Herald, reveals the coaching staff feel they have to start from scratch with White.

 The injury angle is the same thing with veteran tight end Zach Miller.
 Instead, look for free-agent add Dion Sims to get a healthy dose of targets and for a coaching staff clearly high on rookie Adam Shaheen to get him on the field and developing as soon as possible.